Last Updated on July 6, 2023

 The Pit Bull has been referred to as the “Nanny Dog” throughout history, so it’s no surprise that the American Bully is known to be a saint around little ones.

 No aggression, no herding, and no bumping!
-If your dog is well-socialized, she will be drawn to the care-free demeanor of children.
-Roughhousing is ok, she will not react.
-Instead, the American Bully will let kiddies climb all over her!
+If your dog is well-socialized, he will be drawn to the carefree demeanor of children.
+Roughhousing is ok, he will not react.
+Instead, the American Bully will let kiddies climb all over him!

 No matter what breed you have, it is recommended to never leave a dog alone with a small child.